gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     }

 A custom library type:
+- Extends or implements some public base `Library` type.
 - Has no dependencies.
 - Produces no artifacts.

-The plugin extends or implements some public base `Library` type.

-### Open issues

-- How much stuff does the Android plugin need to reuse, and how?
-- Allow custom plugin to declare a library type that extends
-- Target platform
-- Needs to declare dependencies.
-- Needs to declare artifacts.

-## Feature: Custom library produces artifacts
+## Feature: Custom library produces binaries

+Change the sample plugin so that it declares its own binary type for the libraries it defines:

+    apply plugin: 'my-sample'

+    libraries {
+        myCustomLib {
+            binaries {
+                // Custom binaries are visible here, however it is that the plugin decides which binaries are available }
+        }
+    }

+    binaries {
+        // Custom binaries are visible here
+    }

-Allow a plugin to declare the artifacts for a custom library.
+Allow a plugin to declare the binaries for a custom library.

+A custom binary:
+- Extends or implements some public base `LibraryBinary` type.
+- Has some lifecycle task to build its outputs.

 ## Feature: Build author declares dependencies for custom library

+Change the sample plugin so that it allows Java and custom libraries to be used as dependencies:

+    apply plugin: 'my-sample'

+    libraries {
+        myCustomLib {
+            dependencies {
+                project 'other-project'
+                customUsage {
+                    project 'other-project' library 'some-lib'
+                }
+            }
+        }
+    }

-Allow a plugin to wire in the dependencies for a custom library.
+Allow a plugin to resolve the dependencies for a custom library, via some API.
+Target library must produce exactly one binary of the target type.

-## Feature: Custom library targets a JVM platform

-## Feature: Custom library consumes Java libraries

-Introduce an API to resolve a library dependency graph:

 Resolve dependencies with inline notation: